LexLextter/MageXo/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## There are three  main issues I had with this task.

+  First was the CORSE error which I could not resolve and so I had to simply overlook it with a browser plugin. -> Second was my lack of experience with GraphQL - this took the most time The last issue is with testing libraries.
+There are no unit tests here exactly because it would take a lot of time and it feels more reasonable to say that I worked with Vue 2 and not 3.
+The amount of changes, together with graphQl for test was too much.
+So I decided to send the aplication without unit tests anyway.

+This took me about 2MD give or take, mostly because of research.

+The aplication has a fairly light design and it could be split in to several components.
+However the amount of code is pretty low, so it could fit in to one component in my opinion.
+Since most functionality is done from the states of the queries, the component only handles fetching the data and showing the template with a simple style.
+Theoretically pagination and navigations could be their own components, while fetching the data stand alone service.